rehierl/node-tree-outliner/1-2-node-trees/3-5-token-sequence.md

 * Tokens in lower-case letters represent nodes that have an effect on the current outline.
 Each of these corresponds with a single node.
-* Tokens in upper-case letters represent any number of nodes (single nodes, whole subtrees, sequences of subtrees, or no such node at all) that have no effect on the current outline.
+* Tokens in upper-case letters represent any number of nodes (single nodes, whole subtrees, sequences of subtrees, or no such node at all) which have no effect on the current outline.
 These kind of tokens can be seen as variables that represent any content which has no effect.